Super-RPG-Retro/Super-RPG-Retro/README.md

 Procedurally generated dungeons with a game construction kit.
 Game inspired by Lufia 2 and legacy of the ancients.

+This game is programmed in Godot 4.2 dev1.
+This game is currently a work in progress.

 # [Screenshots](screenshots.md) | [Project Programming](project-programming.md) | [Legal Summary](legal-summary.md)

 Join the Super RPG Retro [discord server](https://discord.gg/b8damxvwX8).
 Get the [source code](https://github.com/Super-RPG-Retro/Super-RPG-Retro), and fork or contribute.